quchen/articles/unmaintainable_haskell.md

     loop a b = ()
     {-# RULES "loop" forall x y. loop x y = loop y x #-}
 ```
 Note that you have to use loop somewhere so it's not optimized away.
-A good way is having `return $ loop 1 2` as the last function in main.
+A good way is having `return (loop 1 2)` as the last function in main.

 14. Naming conventions can help making code more readable.
 For example in `(xs:x)`, `xs` stands for "x singular", and `x` contains the rest.